Why invest in property?

 A common belief people have is the notion they don't have the financial capacity to even consider buying another place.

-Existing property owners who have paid off at least 20 per cent of their property can easily borrow to purchase another property - without the need for an addition deposit or or even a large financial commitment.
+Existing property owners who have paid off at least 20 per cent of their property can easily borrow to purchase another property - without the need for an additional deposit or even a large financial commitment.

 This is called accessing the equity in your property.